Things to do in Caserta

 Palatine Chapel

-Inspired by the Palatine Chapel of Versailles, this Chapel has surpassed its ideal.
-The neoclassical architecture blends Renaissance, Mannerist, and Baroque traditions.
-It was majorly damaged due to bombing during World War II, destroying its ceiling, columns, walls, and priceless pieces of art.
-Through consistent efforts over the years, it has since been restored to its former glory.
+Inspired by the Palatine Chapel at Versailles, this chapel at Reggia di Caserta has exceeded its inspiration in terms of architectural brilliance.
+The neoclassical design harmoniously blends Renaissance, Mannerist, and Baroque styles.
+Unfortunately, it was heavily damaged by bombings during World War II, which destroyed its ceiling, columns, walls, and invaluable artwork.
+However, extensive restoration efforts over the years have returned it to its former splendor.

 Royal Palace of Caserta - English Gardens